ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Make a `POST/shares` request to create a file share.
 Specify the size of the file share, a name, the IOPS profile, and zone.

 You must provide `generation` parameter with the API request and specify `generation=2`.
 Do not use `generation=1` for the file storage service.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc#api-generation-parameter).

 To create a new file share and a replica file share, see [Create a file share with replication with the API](/docs/vpc?topic=vpc-file-storage-create-replication&interface=api#fs-create-new-share-replica-api).
 {: note}

-This example show a request to create a 4800 GB file share with a 10 IOPS/GB profile.
+This example shows a request to create a 4800 GB file share with a 10 IOPS/GB profile.

 ```curl
 curl -X POST \